Slime (series): Common elements

 The blue slime is a monster from the Japanese Dragon Quest video game series.
 The Dragon Quest series includes over 20 types of slimes, the majority of which are present in these games.
 As the player rescues other slimes, more areas of the world are opened up.

 Attacking enemies is done by stretching the slime and then releasing, flinging it forward.
 The player can also hover temporarily in the air, and bury themselves in the ground while still moving.
 Starting in the second title, players also engaged in battles using large tanks.

 The player can also carry enemies or other slimes on his head.
 Enemies, of which he can carry up to three, can be thrown as an attack, while friends are required to be carried to a conveyance back home in order to count as rescued.
 These modes of transportation include rail carts, airships, and balloons.
 Occasionally slimes in the village will give quests to the player, which require them to carry enemies or items to these transport points.
 Picking up a certain enemy, the swordsman, allows the player to perform a sword attack which is faster than the standard stretch attack.
 If the player is hit by an enemy, everything they are carrying is dropped.

 The slime can die if attacked too many times by enemies, as well as if the player takes too long to complete a dungeon, as in the game night falls and they are kidnapped by the Tails brigade like the rest of their village.

 The plot of the games has involved the protagonist blue slime Rocket trying to retrieve something of value that has been stolen.
 In the first two titles he saves his family, friends and countrymen that were kidnapped by a group of monsters known as the Tails Brigade, or the Plob in the English version.
 The third title has Rocket traveling across the world to find seven stolen treasures.

 Reception

 Sales

 The first game in the series sold 237,652 copies as of December 14, 2003 and was the 53rd best selling game of 2003 in Japan.
 Its sequel, Dragon Quest Heroes: Rocket Slime, was released in Japan in 2005 and in North America in 2006.
-A third game in the series called Slime MoriMori Dragon Quest 3: Taikaizoku to Shippo Dan was released in November 2011 for the Nintendo 3DS, selling 38,859 copies its first week and charting at number seven.
+A third game in the series called Slime Mori Mori Dragon Quest 3 was released in November 2011 for the Nintendo 3DS, selling 38,859 copies its first week and charting at number seven.